SoftInstigate/restheart-website/docs/roadmap.md

 > After a short 3.x cycle we are planning on releasing undertow 4.x that will provide API stability, in the same way that Undertow 1.x and 2.x have.

 ## Released

+## RESTHeart 5.1

+### Support for Transactions

+Support for Transactions has been available since RESTHeart 4.0 as a commercial plugins.
+With v5.1, it is available in RESTHeart OSS.

+{: .bs-callout.bs-callout-info }
+With RESTHeart 5.x we moved to the open core business model.
+While an enterprise license is available for legal and support requirements, all the codebase is Open Source and available under the AGPL 3.0.

+### Support for Change Streams

+Support for Change Stream has been available since RESTHeart 4.0 as a commercial plugins.
+With v5.1, it is available in RESTHeart OSS.

+## RESTHeart 5.0

+### Single process

+RESTHeart 4.x was composed by two processes: restheart-core and restheart-security.
+Although this simplified the development of specialized micro-services, we received many feedbacks about it being more complex to manage.

+RESTHeart 5 is back to a single process.
+Thanks to proxying feature it is still possible deploying RESTHeart with security and mongo-services as in 4.x line.

+### Improved plugin development API

+RESTHeart can be extended developing plugins.

+Developing plugins involves implementing classes that extend interfaces and registering them.

+RESTHeart 5 development API has been simplified and cleaned up.

+The module `restheart-commons` is the only required dependency for developing plugins and it is distributed under the Apache License 2.0.

+{: .bs-callout.bs-callout-info }
+This will better clarify the legal implications of developing your custom extensions.
+Your extensions will only depend the more business friendly Apache License 2.0.

+### Easier plugin deployment

+RESTHeart 5 streamlines the deployment of plugins.
+Copying the plugins jar file to the `/plugins` directory allows RESTHeart to pick it up at startup time.

 ## RESTHeart 4.1